Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Which is the Better Choice for your Needs?

-Choosing the right loan tenure depends on your repayment capacity and financial priorities.
+Choosing the right loan tenure depends on two key factors: your capacity for EMIs, and your income.

-2. If you have a stable income and fewer financial liabilities, a shorter tenure may be ideal.
-On the other hand, if you have more variable income or multiple EMIs, opt for a longer term personal loan.
+2. If you have a stable income and relatively few financial commitments, a shorter tenure may be a more efficient choice.

 If you are still debating the right choice, a medium-term personal loan might come in handy.
 It represents a middle ground if you’re unsure about your long-term finances.